Skip to main content

 Manually export issues to Jira

 2. Select the Jira project you want to export the issue to, then pick the Jira issue type.
-Click Submit and that issue will be exported to your Jira project.
+Click Submit, and that issue will be exported to your Jira project.

 Automatically create Jira issues for any new security weaknesses

-We also have the option to create issues in Jira for any certificate expiry issues such as when an SSL Certificate has less than 21 days until expiry.
-If you want to enable these alerts, you can do so by adding in the Project and Issue Type in the boxes under the 'Certificate Expiry Issues' title.
+In the 'Certificate Expiry Issues' section, you have the option to create issues in Jira for any certificate expiry issues, such as when an SSL Certificate has less than 21 days until expiry.
+If you want to enable these alerts, specify a project and issue type, and check the auto-create issues box:

 Note: If you're using the Jira on-premise solution, we recommend you segment it from the Internet using a Firewall but allow inbound traffic from the Intruder portal (portal.intruder.io or 35.189.67.245) in order for the exports to work.

-How the issue is displayed in Jira
+How the issue is displayed

 Did this answer your question?